mattsinc/heterosync/README.txt

 <numTBs> is a positive integer representing the number of thread blocks (TBs) to execute.
 For many of the microbenchmarks (especially the barriers), this number needs to be divisible by the number of SMs on the GPU.

 <numCSIters> is a positive integer representing the number of iterations of the critical section.

+For the relaxed atomics microbenchmarks, see the run files in each sub-folder for an example of how to run them.

 IISWC '17 VERSION
 -----------------